Yangsheng Xu

-Xu Yangsheng (simplified Chinese: 徐扬生; traditional Chinese: 徐揚生; pinyin: Xú Yáng Shēng; born 1957) is a Chinese roboticist, aerospace engineer, and academic administrator.
-He is a leading expert in robotics, artificial intelligence (AI), and space technology, and a member of the Chinese Academy of Engineering (CAE).
+Xu Yangsheng (simplified Chinese: 徐扬生; traditional Chinese: 徐揚生; pinyin: Xú Yáng Shēng; born April 7, 1958) is a Chinese roboticist, aerospace engineer, and academic administrator.
+His research fields involve robotics, artificial intelligence (AI), and space technology, and a member of the Chinese Academy of Engineering (CAE).
 Xu has served as the founding president of The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen) since 2013.

 Education

 Xu was born in Shaoxing, Zhejiang Province, China.
 He earned his bachelor's degree in Aircraft Engineering from Zhejiang University in 1981.
 He also received a master's degree in engineering (MEng) from Zhejiang University.
-Later, he moved to the United States, where he obtained his Ph.D.
+He moved to the United States, where he obtained his Ph.D.
 (1989) in Robotics and Artificial Intelligence from the University of Pennsylvania.
+His doctoral thesis was titled "Compliant wrist design and hybrid position-force control of robot manipulators."

 Academic career

 After obtaining his Ph.D.
 Xu conducted research at Carnegie Mellon University (CMU), where he worked on NASA-funded space robotics projects.
+Xu was involved in the development of SM2 (Self-Mobile Manipulator) at Carnegie Mellon for space station applications.

-In 1997, he joined The Chinese University of Hong Kong (CUHK) as a professor, specializing in intelligent systems and automation, and later served as Director of the Institute of Space and Earth Information Science, contributing to advancements in robotics and AI.
-His expertise laid the foundation for his leadership in higher education and innovation.
+Xu returned to Hong Kong on the day of the city's handover from Britain to China to join the Chinese University of Hong Kong (CUHK).
+At CUHK he served as a professor, specializing in intelligent systems and automation, and later served as Director of the Institute of Space and Earth Information Science.

 Leadership

-During his tenure as the founding president of The Chinese University of Hong Kong, Shenzhen (2013–), Xu oversaw the establishment and development of the institution.
-He implemented an internationalized curriculum model and fostered academic collaborations with overseas universities.

-The university expanded its research programs, particularly in fields such as artificial intelligence and robotics, while maintaining connections with industry partners.
-Under his administration, the institution recruited faculty members with international research backgrounds and developed its campus infrastructure in Shenzhen.
-These developments contributed to the university's positioning within China's higher education landscape and the Greater Bay Area's innovation ecosystem.
+As founding president of The Chinese University of Hong Kong, Shenzhen (2013–Present), Xu oversaw the establishment, construction, and development of the institution.
+The university expanded its research programs, particularly in fields such as artificial intelligence and robotics, while maintaining connections with industry partners in Shenzhen.

+President Xu Yangsheng speaking at the library of The Chinese University of Hong Kong, Shenzhen, on April 30, 2024.

+Xu stated the university was to benchmark itself against world-class institutions from its inception.
+English was adopted as the primary language of instruction to attract international talent and prepare graduates for global careers.

+Xu is a calligrapher, blending Han Dynasty stele script with Qing Dynasty clerical script.
+His calligraphy is displayed across the CUHK-Shenzhen campus, including a library couplet and banners bearing the university's philosophy "Combining tradition with modernity, integrating China with the West".
+The university hosted exhibitions of his work in 2024 and 2025.

+In March 2024, as part of the university's tenth anniversary celebrations, Xu served as the witness for a mass wedding ceremony involving 100 couples at CUHK-Shenzhen.

+Authorship

+Xu has published several essay collections alongside academic books in his field of robotics and engineering.

+In 2018, Xu published his first essay collection, The Ferryman (摆渡人), which includes over 20 essays.
+In March 2024, he published his second essay collection, Lake at Dusk (黄昏的神仙湖), featuring 35 essays and 60 digitally enhanced photographs.
+In June 2024, Xu published Reflections on Life: Mosquito on the Plane (生命的感悟：飛機上的蚊子) through Joint Publishing (Hong Kong), a collection of 36 essays.